BuildGraph:构建支持多平台打包的二进制引擎

 RunUAT.bat BuildGraph -target="Make Installed Build Win64" -script=Engine/Build/InstalledEngineBuild.xml -set:WithMac=false -set:WithAndroid=false -set:WithIOS=false -set:WithTVOS=false -set:WithLinux=false -set:WithHTML5=false -set:WithSwitch=false -WithDDC=false -set:WithWin32=false -set:WithLumin=false -set:WithPS4=false -set:WithXboxOne=false -set:WithHoloLens=false -set:GameConfigurations=Development

-The GameConfigurations was set to only Development, so the engine compiled will only support packaging Development.
-If you want to support Shipping packaging, you need to specify in BuildGraph: -set:GameConfigurations=Development;Shipping.
-However, this will increase the build time since both Development and Shipping need to be compiled separately, adding a time overhead for compiling the engine for all supported platforms, which is necessary, but can be selectively enabled during everyday development to save build time.
+The GameConfigurations was only set to Development, which means the compiled engine can only package Development.
+If you want to support Shipping packaging, you need to specify in BuildGraph: -set:GameConfigurations=Development;Shipping, but this will increase the build time since both Development and Shipping need to be compiled separately, adding some additional compilation time overhead across all supported platforms.
+However, this is necessary and can be selectively turned on during daily development to save build time.

 The article is finished.
 If you have any questions, please comment and communicate.